CoverRight’s Mission and Editorial Guidelines.

 While Medicare helps to cover your health care costs, it does not pay for all your costs.

-So how much does Medicare cost?
+So, how much does Medicare cost?

-How much is Medicare Part A in 2024?
+Medicare Part A Costs in 2024?

 Medicare Part A is part of Original Medicare and covers inpatient hospital care, surgeries, lab tests, short-term skilled nursing facilities, home health care as well as hospice care.